 Since exclusive control is by device, not by data set, consider which data sets reside on the same volume.
 In this environment it is quite possible for two tasks in two different systems -- processing four different data sets on two shared volumes -- to become interlocked.
-For example, as shown in Figure 6, data sets A and B reside on device C, and data sets D and E reside on device F. Task X in system X reserves device C in order to use data set A; task Y in system Y tries to reserve device F in order to use data set E and task Y in system Y tries to reserve device C in order to use data set B. Neither can ever regain control, and neither will complete normally.
+For example, as shown in Figure 6, data sets A and B reside on device C, and data sets D and E reside on device F. Task X in system X reserves device C in order to use data set A; task Y in system Y tries to reserve device F in order to use data set D. Now task X in system X tries to reserve device F in order to use data set E and task Y in system Y tries to reserve device C in order to use data set B. Neither can ever regain control, and neither will complete normally.
 When the system has job step time limits, the task, or tasks, in the interlock would be abnormally terminated when the time limit expires.
 Moreover, an interlock could mushroom, encompassing new tasks as these tasks try to reserve the devices involved in the existing interlock.